-In this Report, the term ‘global warming level’ refers to the categorisation of global and regional climate change, associated impacts, emission and concentration scenarios by global mean surface temperature relative to 1850-1900, which is the period used as a proxy for pre-industrial levels (see Cross-Chapter Box 11.1 in Chapter 11).
-By default, GWLs are expressed as global surface air temperature (GSAT; see Section 1.4.1; Cross-Chapter Box 2.3 in Chapter 2).
+In this Report, the term ‘global warming level’ refers to the categorization of global and regional climate change, associated impacts, emissions and concentrations scenarios by GMST relative to 1850–1900, which is the period used as a proxy for pre-industrial levels (Cross-Chapter Box 11.1).
+By default, GWLs are expressed as global surface air temperature (GSAT; Section 1.4.1 and Cross-Chapter Box 2.3).